CharlesCNorton/Language-Model-Tools/Code Genius/readme.txt

 Code Genius
 Code Genius is a Python utility designed to utilize artificial intelligence for the creation, analysis, and enhancement of Python code.
-It employs the OpenAI API, with an emphasis on the advanced GPT-4 model, to address and circumvent the hardcoded limitations in GPT-3.5 related to runaway cost issues.
+It employs the OpenAI API, with an emphasis on the advanced GPT-4 model.
 This tool is operated via the command line and offers a sequence of prompts to guide users in developing new Python scripts or optimizing existing ones.

 Prerequisites
 - Python 3.x